-- Have a minimum of a high school education. - Complete a 6-week training course. - Maintain a hazardous materials awareness level. - Have a working knowledge of all emergency systems on campus, including all fire systems.
+- Have a minimum of a high school education. - Complete a 6-week training course. - · Have continual training/education on emergency response awareness. - Have a working knowledge of all emergency systems on campus, including all fire systems.

 Campus Safety officers are First-Aid and CPR/AED trained and must complete the required continuing education requirements.